 PRACTICE LAB, as a programmatic platform at BAX, promotes artist-led initiatives that center curricula focused on art and social justice.
 Led predominantly by queer, disabled, and artists of color, its intensive, cohort-based experiences prioritize mentorship, collaboration, and collective learning, and honor intergenerational learning and lineage of forms often unacknowledged by higher education or classical arts training.
 PRACTICE LAB provides the infrastructure and scaffolding to ensure the sustainability of these artist-led initiatives.

 EMERGENYC is an incubator for artist-activists interested in developing their creative voice, exploring the intersections of art and activism, and connecting to a thriving community of independent practitioners—most of them BIPOC, women, and LGBTQIA+ folks.
-First launched in 2008 at NYU’s Hemispheric Institute—and now housed at BAX/Brooklyn Arts Exchange in collaboration with Abrons Arts Center—EMERGENYC offers varied entry points into art and activism, prioritizing process, discovery and reflection, and fostering a brave space for experimentation, risk-taking and community-building.
+First launched in 2008 at NYU’s Hemispheric Institute—and now at BAX!—EMERGENYC offers varied entry points into art and activism, prioritizing process, discovery and reflection, and fostering a brave space for experimentation, risk-taking and community-building.
 Through in-person and virtual annual programs, EMERGENYC encourages participants to take interdisciplinary leaps, mix styles and traditions, and develop incisive new work at the intersection of performance and politics.
 Over the years, EMERGENYC has activated a strong network of artivists—in NYC and beyond—who have built solidarity across differences, challenged dominant narratives through cultural resistance, and engaged in artistic world-making together.